nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 ## Strict effects
 The effect system was refined and there is a new `.effectsOf` annotation that does explicitly what was previously done implicitly.
-See the manual for details.
+See [manual](https://nim-lang.github.io/Nim/manual.html#effect-system-effectsof-annotation) for details.
 To write code that is portable with older Nim versions, use this idiom:

 ```nim
 when defined(nimHasEffectsOf):